What is the New York Wage Theft Prevention Act?

 Employers can notify employees of pay rate increases or changes to the regular payday or primary business address on employee pay stubs.
 However, any pay reductions must be provided in a separate written notice one week prior to the reduction in pay.

 Employers must receive a signed acknowledgment from each new employee that she or he received the wage notice.
-They must also keep copies of the notices and signed employee acknowledgements for six years following termination of employment.
+They must also keep copies of the notices and signed employee acknowledgments for six years following termination of employment.

 What is the Wage Theft Prevention and Wage Recovery Act?

 The Wage Theft Prevent and Wage Recovery Act is a proposed federal law that has not been passed by Congress.
 The bill proposes many changes to the Fair Labor Standards Act (FLSA), which is the federal wage/hour law, including the following:

 - Require employers to pay the full amount of wages owed to an employee.
 Currently, under the FLSA, workers can only recover wages at the minimum wage rate.
 For example, an employee may be hired at $9.00 per hour, but would only have the right to recover $7.25 of every $9.00 she was owed.

 - Require employers to provide employees with written notice of the terms of their employment, with fines for noncompliance.

 - Require employers to pay final paychecks within 14 days of the last day of employment or by the payday for the pay period, whichever is earlier.